nafeabd/chainreplication/README.md

   transaction has already been processed, re-send the same reply.  if a different transaction with the same reqID has been processed for this account, return <reqID, accountNum, InconsistentWithHistory, balance>.
-  [UPDATE 2014-10-11: added "for this account" in the preceding sentence and in the first and second sentences of this paragraph.]
-[UPDATE,
-  2014-09-17: added the following] It is acceptable for a server of either the source bank or the destination bank to send a reply to the client.
-  However, the client should send the request only to a server of the source bank; the client should not need to send a request to a server of the destination bank.

-  [UPDATE 2014-11-14] for simplicity, you can assume that all transfers are between two different banks.

 ============================================================
 SIMPLIFICATIONS